Random! Cartoons: Legacy

 Random!
-Cartoons is the third Frederator Studios short cartoon shorts "incubator".
+Cartoons is the third Frederator Studios short cartoon shorts "incubator" for Nickelodeon.
 Frederator has persisted in the tradition of surfacing new talent, characters and series with several cartoon shorts "incubators," including (as of 2016): What a Cartoon!
-(Cartoon Network, 1995), The Meth Minute 39 (Channel Frederator, 2008), Random!
+(Cartoon Network, 1995), Oh Yeah!
+Cartoons (Nickelodeon, 1998), Nicktoons Film Festival (Nickelodeon/Nicktoons, 2004), The Meth Minute 39 (Channel Frederator, 2008), Random!
 Cartoons (Nickelodeon/Nicktoons, 2008), Too Cool!
 Cartoons (Cartoon Hangover, 2012), and GO!
 Cartoons (Cartoon Hangover, 2016).
-These laboratories have spun off notable series like: Dexter's Laboratory, The Powerpuff Girls, Johnny Bravo, Cow and Chicken, Courage the Cowardly Dog, The Fairly OddParents, Nite Fite, Fanboy & Chum Chum, Adventure Time, Bravest Warriors, Rocket Dog, and Bee and PuppyCat.
+These laboratories have spun off notable series like: Dexter's Laboratory, The Powerpuff Girls, Johnny Bravo, Cow & Chicken, Courage the Cowardly Dog, Larry & Steve (which was the basis for Fox's own Family Guy), Kenny and the Chimp (which was the basis for Codename: Kids Next Door), Grim & Evil (which was split into Evil Con Carne and The Grim Adventures of Billy & Mandy), The Fairly OddParents, My Life as a Teenage Robot, ChalkZone, Nite Fite, Fanboy & Chum Chum, Adventure Time, Bravest Warriors, Rocket Dog, and Bee and PuppyCat.